joyalvincent02/joyalvincent02/README.md

 ## 🛠 Stuff I’ve Worked On

 ### [🗑 Waste Management System](https://ambitious-sky-02bdeb400.1.azurestaticapps.net/)
-Developed during my internship at Rio Tinto as part of the Digital Products team.
+A comprehensive full-stack waste tracking and alert management system developed during my internship at Rio Tinto as part of the Digital Products team.

+The application provides real-time monitoring of waste management operations with automated alert systems, data visualization dashboards, and comprehensive reporting capabilities.
+Built with enterprise-grade architecture including automated database migrations, data seeding, and CORS-enabled API endpoints.

+*The app is hosted on Azure's free tier so it may take a bit to spin back up initially*

 The code isn't publicly available due to IP restrictions.
 However, I've made a private deployment to showcase its functionality.

-*The app is hosted on Azure's free tier so it may take a bit to spin back up initially*
+#### Key Features:
+- **Real-time Alert Management**: Automated monitoring system with configurable alert thresholds and notifications
+- **Waste Tracking Dashboard**: Comprehensive tracking of waste operations with data visualization
+- **Database Management**: Entity Framework integration with automated migrations and data seeding
+- **Cross-Platform API**: RESTful API with Swagger documentation and CORS support for frontend integration
+- **Azure Deployment**: Production-ready deployment with Azure Static Web Apps and SQL Database
+- **Enterprise Architecture**: Dependency injection, repository pattern, and service layer separation

 #### Tech Used:
 [![React](https://img.shields.io/badge/React-%2320232a.svg?style=flat&logo=react&logoColor=%2361DAFB)](https://react.dev/)